Interlacing Diffusions: Applications and examples

 \subsection{Brownian motions in an interval}

 Let $I=[0,\pi]$ for concreteness and let the $L$-diffusion be a reflecting Brownian motion in $I$.
-Then from the results of the previous section it is immediate that its dual, the $\hat{L}$-diffusion is a Brownian motion absorbed at $0$ or $\pi$.
-It will be shown in Corollary \ref{minimal}, that the minimal positive eigenfunction or the ground state of $\hat{P}_t^n$, which corresponds to the generalized principal eigenvalue (this is the eigenvalue that gives the rate of escape from a domain; see Theorem 3.3 and 4.4 of Chapter 4 of \cite{Pinsky}), is given up to a (signed) constant factor by,
+Then its dual, the $\hat{L}$-diffusion is a Brownian motion absorbed at $0$ or $\pi$.
+It will be shown in Corollary \ref{minimal}, that the minimal positive eigenfunction, is given up to a (signed) constant factor by,

 This is the eigenfunction that corresponds to conditioning these Brownian motions to stay in the interval $(0,\pi)$ and not intersect forever.
-Also, observe that up to a constant factor $\hat{h}_n$ is given by (see the notes \cite{Conrey}, \cite{Meckes}),
+Also, observe that up to a constant factor $\hat{h}_n$ is given by (see the notes \cite{Conrey}, \cite{Meckes} and Remark \ref{RemarkClassicalGroups} below for the connection to classical compact groups),